Doctors' gender pay gap 'to be eliminated'

 A leading female doctor is to lead the review into the reasons behind the gap.

-Prof Jane Dacre, president of the Royal College of Physicians, said the current situation was unacceptable.
+Prof Jane Dacre, president of the Royal College of Physicians, will lead the independent review into gender pay inequality.

-"Over 50% of medical school entrants are women and we owe it to them and their future commitment to the NHS to ensure they are treated fairly," she said.
+Speaking on Radio 4's Today programme, she said women made "brilliant doctors" and had "contributed hugely to the health service", and the review would look to "sort out a level of inequality that's been going on for many years".

+She added that as more than 50% of women make up medical school entrants the problem "needs to be fixed".

 Male doctors are paid on average £67,788 in basic pay, compared with £57,569 for female doctors.